SylmarDev/SpireItems/README.md

 ## Changelog

+**0.3.0**

+* Fixed bug with items and buffs not procing correctly
+* Buffed Akabeko to stack better (85% first stack, +65% per stack)
+* Added several items
+* Updated to newer BepInEx version
+* Updated Maw Bank pickup text to better reflect how it works.

 **0.2.1**

-* Fixed bug with some surivors not procing Bag of Marbles and Red Mask items
+* Fixed bug with some survivors not procing Bag of Marbles and Red Mask items
 * Added Item Tags to all items

 **0.2.0**